-To view garbage collection metrics on a per-transaction basis, select APM > Applications > (selected app) > Transactions > (selected transaction).
+To view garbage collection metrics on a per-transaction basis, go to rpm.newrelic.com/apm > (select a Ruby app) > Transactions > (select a transaction).
 You can then view the amount of time spent in GC, and the average number of times GC is called for each transaction.

 Detailed information includes:

 |Trend of garbage collection time||Garbage collection usually takes a small amount of time, and therefore the trend line may not be visible in your charts.
 To view the trend in garbage collection time, navigate to the overview chart or to detailed transaction metrics.
 Then, hide every chart label except GC Execution by selecting each label.|

 |Average number of calls||To view the average number of garbage collection calls for each controller action: From your APM Overview page, select Transaction.
 Then select a controller action and view the App Server Breakdown.|

 Background information about garbage collection